cengels/vscode-notes/README.md

 # vscode-notes README

 This extension adds the `.nt` or `.note` file type.
-This file type allows you to create list-based note items indexed by one of the common list denominators (including `-`, `*`, or even `•`).
+This file type offers syntax highlighting for list-based note items indexed by one of the common list denominators (including `-`, `*`, or even `•`).
 It is meant to be used by programmers or non-programmers alike and requires no knowledge of any programming language syntax.

 ## Example